TXH2020/MainRepo/Academics/Image Processing/readme.md

   https://docs.google.com/forms/d/e/1FAIpQLSd4zTjjiwvkGdG35ABFr8tI-AqnTezR5On7rJfrTNk1_ByPkQ/viewform?usp=share_link

   The above link is the form that I designed to capture student info.
+The FaceRecognitionSample file is a toy example that demonstrates how our attendance system works technically.

   </i></p>